monolyth-php/reroute/README.md

 # reroute
-Flexible PHP5 HTTP router
+Flexible PHP5 HTTP router, with support for various types of URL matching, URL arguments, custom state handling and URL generation.
+Reroute is designed to be usable in any type of project or framework.

 Installation
 ------------

 ###Composer (recommended)###

-1. Add a requirement to "monomelodies/reroute" to your `composer.json`;
+1. Add "monomelodies/reroute" to your `composer.json` requirements:
+    ```
+    {
+        "require": {
+            "monomelodies/reroute": ">=0.4"
+        }
+    }
+    ```
-2. Run `composer install`.
+2. Run `composer install` or `composer update`.

 ###Cloning with Git###

 1. Clone the repository;
-2. Include the files you'll need, or register `/path/to/reroute/src` in a PSR-4 autoloader.
+2. Make your project recognize Reroute:
+    2.1.
+Register `/path/to/reroute/src` for the namespace `Reroute\\` in your PSR-4 autoloader (recommended);
+    2.2.
+Alternatively, manually `include` the files you need.

 ###Manual download###

-1. Download the repository;
-2. Unpack to a location of your choice;
-2. Include the files you'll need, or register `/path/to/reroute/src` in a PSR-4 autoloader.
+Same as for Git, but replace step 1. with manual download and extraction.

 Defining routes
 ---------------